skull4L/College-notes/Biology/Starter questions.md

 >15/11/22

-- the myosin and actin filaments sliding towards eachother
+- the myosin and actin filaments sliding towards eachother [specify Z lines]
 - A band
+- I band [also H zone]
+- Contraction of muscles [by releases calcium ions]
+- [actin]
+-